-Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.4.
-Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance with the contractual terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and STS criteria 43.
+43 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.4.
+Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and STS criteria 43.
 Repayment of the securitisation positions shall not be reversed with regard to their seniority; and Verified?
-Yes PCS Comment See 41 and 42 above - repayments are made sequentially pre and post enforcement EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment See TERMS AND CONDITIONS OF THE NOTES-, 6.
+ISSUER AVAILABLE FUNDS AND PRIORITY OF PAYMENTS Post-Acceleration Priority of Payments The notes are repaid in their order of seniority .
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-- 21.4.
-Where an enforcement or an acceleration notice has been delivered: - (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance with the contractual terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the credit quality of the underlying exposures; - (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position; - (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and - (d) No provisions shall require automatic liquidation of the underlying exposures at market value.

-44. No provisions shall require automatic liquidation of the underlying exposures at market value.
+PCS Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.4.
+Where an enforcement or an acceleration notice has been delivered: ational functioning of the SSPE or the orderly repayment of investors in accordance with the contractual der to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the (b) Principal receipts from the underlying exposures shall be passed to investors via sequential an nortisation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; a nd (d) No provisions shall require automatic liquidation of the underlying exposures at market value.
+STS criteria 44.
+No provisions shall require automatic liquidation of the underlying exposures at market value.
+Verified?
+Yes PCS Comment See TERMS AND CONDITIONS OF THE NOTES, 10.
+Enforcement, (b) (b)Disposal of the Aggregate Portfolio following the delivery of a Trigger Notice or the occu Irrence of an Issuer Insolvency Event Following the delivery of a Trigger Notice or the occurrence of an Issuer Insolvency Event, the Iss Extraordinary Resolution of the holders of the Most Senior Class of Notes) or shall (if so directed Aggregate Portfolio then outstanding in accordance with the provisions of the Intercreditor Agree by an Extraordinary Resolution of the holders of the Most Senior Class of Notes) dispose of the See also INTERCREDITOR AGREEMENT, Disposal of the Aggregate Portfolio following the deliver very of a Trigger Notice or the occurrence of an Issuer Insolvency Event PCS notes that according to the description of the disposal process the liquidation is not a Noteholders information or direction of such process.
+The sale price of the portfolio follow determined by a third party expert.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EDA Final yan ADOD CTC Quidelings EBA Final non-ABCP STS Guidelines 5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 21(4)) Liquidation of the underlying exposures at market value 65.
+For the purposes of Article 21(4)(d) of Regulation (EU) 2017/2402, the investors' decision to I iquidate the underlying exposures at market value should not be considered to constitute an automatic liquidation of the underlying exposures at market value.

-See "Deed of Charge:

-"For the purposes of Article 21(4)(d) of the Securitisation Regulation, no provision of the Deed of Charge requires automatic liquidation upon default of the Issuer."

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 21(4))

-Liquidation of the underlying exposures at market value

-65. For the purposes of Article 21(4)(d) of Regulation (EU) 2017/2402, the investors' decision to liquidate the underlying exposures at market value should not be considered to constitute an automatic liquidation of the underlying exposures at market value.